thoughtram/blog/_posts/2016-01-06-taking-advantage-of-observables-in-angular2.md

     title: Smart Wikipedia search using Angular 2

 date:       2016-01-06
-update_date: 2016-08-11
+updatedate: 2016-08-11
 summary:    "Angular 2 favors Observables over Promises when it comes to async.
-The rational behind this decision may not be obvious right from the start.
-There is definitely a learning curve to master Observables in all their beauty.
-In this article we like to explore some practical advantages with Observables for server communication."
+In this article we explore some practical advantages for server communication."

 categories:
   - angular